CoderXAyush/similar-question-detector/README.md

 # Similar Question Detector
-A NLP project to find duplicate questions
+A NLP project to find duplicate questions on Quora